jason-kerney/blog/_posts/2023/2023-05-05-consent-for-crucial-conversations.md

 category: business
 author: Jason
 tags: ['human systems', 'people', 'safety', 'philosophy']
-summary: Crucial conversations are hard, because they are made crucial by being unfavorable but necessary.
+summary: 'Crucial conversations are hard, because they are made crucial by being unfavorable but necessary.
 If we ignore consent during these conversations, we greatly reduce their ability to be successful.
-Consent is based on trust, the feeling of control, and an explicit request.
+Consent is based on trust, the feeling of control, and an explicit request.'
 series: "Working with Consent"
 ---